First part of Dragon1

 Concepts & Principles

 The concept Concepts & Principles denotes the architect’s advantages in terms of working with concepts and the reasons why.
 How does an architect select the appropriate types of concepts to work with?
-How does the concept work, and where can the concept be used?
-Also, how does an architect recognize and formulate principles subject to a primary concept, and use this as a quality requirement to make a concept work?
+How does the concept work, and in what contexts can the concept be applied?
+Also, how does an architect recognize and formulate principles that are subject to a primary concept, and utilize these as a quality requirement to make a concept effective?

 Enterprises as Structures

 The concept Enterprises as Structures shows how an architect can visualize an enterprise as a structure.
-Visual enterprise architecture is an instrument for creating architectural designs of structures, whereby the structure’s requirements are first translated into concepts, then into logical elements, and thereafter into components, all responsible for delivering the required performance.
+Visual enterprise architecture is an instrument for creating architecture designs of structures, where the structure’s requirements are first translated into concepts, then into logical elements, and subsequently into components, all of which are responsible for delivering the required performance.
 Using this method, an ingenious structure appears, which is sustainable and future-proof, attractive and robust, whilst performing optimally and functionally.

 Meta Models